 Feeling Good about Your Smile Program

-Starting in the Fall / Winter of 2020 we are hosting several Feeling Good about Your Smile program trainings in Oregon.
-Four years ago, Oral Health Kansas worked with the Kansas Disability and Health Program at the University of Kansas to create a program designed for adults with intellectual and developmental disabilities (I/DD) to help them feel confident about how they can keep their mouth and teeth healthy.
+Working in collaboration with Kansas Disability and Health Program at the University of Kansas, Oral Health Kansas created a program designed for adults with intellectual and developmental disabilities (I/DD) to help them feel confident about how they can keep their mouth and teeth healthy.
 The program offers a 90-minute interactive workshop that is fun, engaging, and gives participants with I/DD and their support staff the opportunity to practice concepts that improve oral health.
 The workshop stresses the importance of good oral health in order to reduce the risk of oral disease, as well as its importance on overall health and wellbeing, especially for people with chronic conditions such as diabetes, obesity, and heart disease.

 The Feeling Good about Your Smile program also engages dental hygienists, who are trained to facilitate the workshops.
-This fall, OODH and UCEDD staff will recruit and train 15 to 20 dental hygienists in order to build capacity and sustain the program in Oregon.
+OODH and UCEDD staff plan to recruit and train dental hygienists in order to build capacity and sustain the program in Oregon.
 The training events for the hygienists will take place while conducting Feeling Good about Your Smile workshops for people with I/DD and their care providers.
-If you are interested in being part of this new program in Oregon, please contact Angela Weaver at firstname.lastname@example.org.
+For more information, please contact Jana Peterson-Besse at firstname.lastname@example.org.

 Special Smiles is the dental health program of Special Olympics Healthy Athletes® that provides athletes with intellectual disabilities the opportunity to participate in dental screening and take charge of their oral health.